PranabNandy/Linux-Kernel-Internals/4.Linux_topics/ioctl.md

 ```
 where IOX can be :

-- “IO“: an ioctl with no parameters
+- IO: an ioctl with no parameters
-- “IOW“: an ioctl with write parameters (copy_from_user)
+- IOW: an ioctl with write parameters (copy_from_user)
-- “IOR“: an ioctl with read parameters (copy_to_user)
+- IOR: an ioctl with read parameters (copy_to_user)
-- “IOWR“: an ioctl with both write and read parameters
+- IOWR: an ioctl with both write and read parameters

 - The Magic Number is a unique number or character that will differentiate our set of ioctl calls **`(for the specific driver i.e /dev/dummy file)`**  from the other ioctl calls **(other driver calls)**. some times the major number for the device is used here.